httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 because user-agent can validate that resource retrieval succeeded before handing off to a HTML parser, video player etc. for parsing.

+Identity digest-algorithms (e.g. "id-sha-256" and "id-sha-512") are particularly useful
+for end-to-end integrity because they allow piecing together a resource from different sources with different HTTP messaging characteristics.
+For example, different servers that apply different content codings.

 Note that using `Digest` alone does not provide end-to-end integrity of HTTP messages over multiple hops, since metadata could be manipulated at any stage.
 Methods to protect metadata are discussed in {{usage-in-signatures}}.